SamScherf/EasyAdd/README.md

 ### Registering the item

-Navigate to the initItems() method in the file [src/main/java/com/integral/easyadd/EasyAddItems.java](/src/main/java/com/integral/easyadd/EasyAddItems.java) and call the addItem/addFood methods repeatedly with the name of the item you'd like to add as shown in the examples.
+Navigate to the initialize() method of the [src/main/java/com/integral/easyadd/EasyAddCustom.java](EasyAddCustom) class file and initialize EasyAdd classes repeatedly as shown in the examples.

 ### Adding a texture